 Austin Community College has six general education competencies: the skills, attitudes, and behaviors that characterize the educated person.
 The competencies are taught in many different courses across the Core Curriculum, reflecting relationships across programs and between classes.
 As such, they help to shape the experiences of nearly every student.

-The competencies are:
+The six competencies are:

-- Critical Thinking
+Critical Thinking Skills

 Meaningful assessment of these general education competencies serves to promote continuous improvement and helps guide faculty and staff in pursuing strategies to help students to succeed.
 Every competency should be assessed every year.
 Moreover, there is an expectation that the assessment data will be used to develop action plans, which will, in turn, be evaluated to determine their impact.